SenseTecnic/SenseTecnic.github.io/desktop/roadmap.md

 ## Known issues

-* Connections tab is not updated in real time.
 * Console output is lost when reloading the UI window and does not persist.
 * OPC UA browse performance issues.
 * Documentation tab requires connectivity.
-Links in documentation do not open a browser window.
-* Add license information.
-* Add software license checks.
-* Startup time can be slow.
 * After installing a recipe, editor requires a 'merge' to sync up with installed flow.
+* persisting MQTT Db input messages can corrupt data

 ## Feedback